Code-Institute-Submissions/Morpheus-23-my-dutch-life_JulRseub/README.md

-# Sharing-is-Caring
+# Care-2-Share

-[Sharing-is-Caring](https://morpheus-23.github.io/__________) website is representative of the community where I live.
+[Care-2-Share](https://flask-dutch-life-project.herokuapp.com/welcome) website is representative of the community where I live.
 On my walks through our neighbourhood I have often come accross casual displays of generosity.
 It is not strange to find a table on the front lawn of a property, displaying fruits, vegetables, eggs, plant seedlings, honey, home made jams, second hand books, childrens' toys.
 The offerings vary.
 Sometimes just a few products, sometimes a lot.
 There would be a sign that says help yourself, sometimes it may indicate you can take what you need and leave a small fee if you wish.
 Even though the random offerings are quite wonderful to come accross, not all streets are busy, the weather can ruin a splendid gesture... and off course the birds may get into the fruits...
 I have seen people make random posts on social media inviting strangers to contact them if they feel alone and would like to join for a family dinner.
 In winter I have often seen posts about soups being made, to share.
 I have seen a couple invite strangers to make use of their large garden for picnics or barbeques.
 I have been in this country for three years and admit that even though the pandemic basically halted the sense of community for about two years, people seem eager to once again engage with their fellow human beings.
 It is not just about the people being approachable, my new countrymen and women do not like letting anything go to waste.
 I have read that the Netherlands is a circular economy (in process off course), but it is very apparent from my perspective.
 Wearing previously loved clothes is fashionable.
 Bicycles are being passed on (and I am not referring to the ones being taken without permission....).
 Developing this website brought me great joy and I would love to get it ready to share with the community.
 I would definitely be an active participant.
 I have made my share of petfood donations (my cats insist they want a varied diet, and once I buy enough to last a while they change their minds and we end up with tins, pouches and bags of catfood that I know could be well enjoyed by other, less fussy felines in our neighbourhood).
 In my opinion I now live in a community that can appreciate diversity and enjoy some of the simple joys life can offer, like sharing rather than letting those extra eggs or apples go to waste.
 This website is a tool that the community can use to ensure those products are shared, before the "best before" time runs out. (even then it may still not go to the waste bin !)
-Sharing-is-Caring can enable like minded people to connect and as a result this website came to fruition...yes enjoy the pun.
+Care-2-Share can enable like minded people to connect and as a result this website came to fruition, yes sharing is caring.
 The site enables members from the community to register as an online member, browse what is on offer, add their own offerings to the list, amend and delete their offers when required.
 When new members sign up, they need to provide their postal code to confirm they are from the area.
 It is not a security layer but more an informal manner for keeping it within the community.
 At this stage this is still a manual check being attended to by the site owner, with the intention to change the code to only allow new members to sign up should their postal codes correspond with specific parameters (for the area).
 Visitors may also contact the admin (site owner) by sending an email.

 For the community the value of the site is an easy to use platform to do what they have been doing, for the site owner it is pure enjoyment of finding the like minded sharing and caring attitude of other community members aiming to not let any peasoup or "oliebollen" go to waste.